Alex Hall Taylor KC

 - Advising trustees of long-established family trusts on allegations of breach of duty and potential application for removal by warring beneficiaries

-Alex was called to the Bar of England and Wales in 1996 (not currently practising there) and was appointed Queen's Counsel in England and Wales in 2020.
+Alex was called to the Bar of England and Wales in 1996 (not currently practising there) and was appointed Queen's Counsel (now King's Counsel) in England and Wales in 2020.
 He was admitted as a barrister of the Eastern Caribbean Supreme Court in 2018.

 Alex joined Carey Olsen in 2020 from the BVI office of Maples and Calder, where he jointly led the litigation, insolvency and restructuring team as a partner for over 2 years.
 Prior to moving to the BVI in 2018, Alex was a barrister at leading London Chambers 4 New Square where he spent 17 years, after 4 years training and practising at another leading Lincoln’s Inn set of chambers.
 At the English bar he was consistently ranked by Legal 500 and Chambers and Partners in commercial chancery (particularly offshore), banking and financial services, civil fraud and professional liability work.